Thin accretion disk signatures in hybrid metric-Palatini gravity: Discussion

 \section{Discussion}

-In this paper, the properties of thin accretion disks around black holes in hybrid metric-Palatini f(R)-gravity are investigated.
-As a foundation for our research, we use the numerical solution for a static spherical symmetric black hole obtained in the article \cite{Danila2019}.
-To study accretion properties, the steady-state Novikov-Thorne model is employed.
+In this paper, the properties of thin accretion disks around static spherically symmetric black holes in hybrid metric-Palatini gravity are investigated.
+As a foundation for our research, we use the numerical black hole solution obtained in the article \cite{Danila2019}.
+To study accretion properties, the steady-state Novikov-Thorne model is employed and the observational data of the system MAXI J1820+070 are used.
 In this paper, we consider two types of solutions: first, we study a solution without a potential $V=0$, and then we take a Higgs-type potential $V=-\frac{\mu^2}{2}\phi^2+\frac{\zeta}{4}\phi^4$.
-As characteristics of the accretion disk, we numerically obtain the energy flux, temperature distribution and the emission spectra.
+As characteristics of the accretion disk, we numerically obtain the energy flux, temperature distribution, the emission spectra and the efficiency.
 The numerical black hole solution, which is derived in the article \cite{Danila2019}, has a certain set of free parameters.
 This set is determined, among other things, by the presence of the potential.
 In the case without a potential $V=0$, these parameters include the initial value of the scalar field $\phi_0$ and its derivative $u_0$.
 In the case with a Hyggs-type potential there are two additional parameters: $\alpha$ and $\beta$.

-In the case $V=0$, we find the following features of the accretion disks in the hybrid f(R)-model.
+In the case $V=0$, we find the following features of the accretion disks in the HMPG.
 Results, which are close to Schwarzschild ones, can be obtained when we take sufficiently large values of $\phi_0$ for large $u_0$ or small values of $u_0$ for small $\phi_0$.
-However, the former result seems unrealistic to us, since the scalar field should take its background value at a large distance from the black hole.
+However, the former result seems unrealistic, since the scalar field should take its background value at a large distance from the black hole.
 This value is significantly less than unity \cite{Leanizbarrutia2017}, \cite{Dyadina2019}, \cite{Dyadina2018}.
 Therefore, $\phi_0>1$ looks unnatural.